babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 Publishing it based on specific environments/syntax would seem to be even worse as the amount of combinations only increases.

 What about providing just the source?
-That may have similar problems if you used non-standard syntax as mentioned earlier.
+That may have similar problems if we used non-standard syntax as mentioned earlier.

 Having a `esnext` field may not be helpful either.
-The "latest" version of JavaScript changes depending on the point in time you authored the code.
+The "latest" version of JavaScript changes depending on the point in time we authored the code.

 One suggestion is to provide an ES5 version but also publish a version that includes the latest standard syntax so it can be compiled with `preset-env`.

 ### Dependencies May Not Publish ES2015+

 - Due to complexity and tooling, it may be difficult for projects to publish ES2015/ESM without more setup.
 This is probably the biggest issue to get right, even docs aren't enough.
 We should add some feature requests to `@babel/cli` to make this easier, and maybe make the `babel` package do this by default?
 Tools like @developit's [microbundle](https://github.com/developit/microbundle) may help a lot with this.
-- How do we deal with polyfills (I have another post to discuss this)?
+- How do we deal with polyfills (this will be an upcoming post)?
 What would it look like for a library author not to have to think about polyfills (or the user).

 With that said, how does Babel help with all this?